 Community for a Better Environment (CBE) community organizer, Andres Soto, a seasoned environmental justice organizer and professional, agreed with Ben Eichenberg, that the response time, the response itself, and the acknowledgment of the spill were inadequate.
 When I personally spoke with Andres he said, “This incident will invariably go back and show that Chevron was negligent in its management and maintenance of its infrastructure at the Richmond Chevron refinery.
 That is why this pipe leaked.
 It will also show that they have no system, other than visual to identify when an incident like this happens.
 Media reports indicate as well as emergency response, that it was a civilian who notified them of this.”

 The environmental justice and water protector groups worry that Chevron is not prepared should an incident of greater magnitude occur.
 In addition, they are disappointed in the (BAAQMD) Bay Area Air Quality Management District measuring tools' inability to detect if there is an issue-by air or by water.
 Soto went on, “The BAAQMD said they didn't detect anything from this.
 We've heard that same kind of story from their district in the past, like the Chevron 2012 fire.
-The air quality monitoring station was only on for 24 hours a day, once every six days in a town miles away.
-So it wasn't even on, so naturally, it wasn't picking up any unusual amounts.”
+The air quality monitoring station was only on for 24 hours a day, once every six days in a town miles away."
 The BAAQMD has lost its credibility in the eyes of CBE and other environmental justice groups reinforcing distrust in the system that is supposed to notify and protect its citizens.
 Solely relying on the words of the California Dept. of Fish and Wildlife and Unified Command does not appeal to these groups anymore.

 “Chevron Does Not Represent Us”